mdohr07/Personal-Blog/src/pages/blog/posts/2024-08-09_friendships.md

 ---
 layout: "../../../layouts/BlogPostLayout.astro"

-title: Friendships
+title: About friendships and socialising 😶😶‍🌫️🌫️
 date: 2024-08-09
 author: mdohr07
 image: {}
-draft: true
+draft: false
-description: How do I put this...?
+description: A blog post about a long-term friendshio that didn't last and my new found social skills
 category: personal development
 music: none
-mood: Calm
+mood: Restless
 ---

 Today I want to write about friendship.
 The inspiration for this a friendship that I have lost not too long ago as well as my experience of having to socialise a lot lately.